Ocelot-Social-Community/Ocelot-Social/README.md

 ## Endpoints

-The following endpoints are provided given the right command is executed:
+The following endpoints are provided given the right command is executed or all three if `docker compose` is used:

 | Endpoint                                       | Description   |
 |------------------------------------------------|---------------|